Moeraki Boulders: Origin

 The Moeraki Boulders are concretions created by the cementation of the Paleocene mudstone of the Moeraki Formation, from which they have been exhumed by coastal erosion.
-The main body of the boulders started forming in what was then marine mud, near the surface of the Paleocene sea floor.
+The main body of the boulders started forming in what was then marine mud, near the surface of the Paleocene seafloor.
 This is demonstrated by studies of their composition; specifically the magnesium and iron content, and stable isotopes of oxygen and carbon.
 Their spherical shape indicates that the source of calcium was mass diffusion, as opposed to fluid flow.
 The larger boulders, 2 m in diameter, are estimated to have taken 4 to 5.5 million years to grow while 10 to 50 m of marine mud accumulated on the seafloor above them.
 After the concretions formed, large cracks known as septaria formed in them.
-Brown calcite, yellow calcite, and small amounts of dolomite and quartz progressively filled these cracks when a drop in sea level allowed fresh groundwater to flow through the mudstone enclosing them.
+Brown calcite, yellow calcite, and small amounts of dolomite and quartz progressively filled these cracks when a sea level drop allowed fresh groundwater to flow through the mudstone enclosing them.

 Documentation and oral tradition

-Local Māori legends explained the boulders as the remains of eel baskets, calabashes, and kumara washed ashore from the wreck of Arai-te-uru, a large sailing canoe.
+Local Māori legends explained the boulders as the remains of eel baskets, calabashes, and kūmara washed ashore from the wreck of Āraiteuru, a large sailing canoe.
 This legend tells of the rocky shoals that extend seaward from Shag Point as being the petrified hull of this wreck and a nearby rocky promontory as being the body of the canoe's captain.
 Their reticulated patterning on the boulders, according to this legend, are the remains of the canoe's fishing nets.

 In 1848, Walter Mantell sketched the beach and its boulders, more numerous than now.
 The picture is now in the Alexander Turnbull Library in Wellington.